Idaho Man Has Worked As An Air-Mail Carrier For 38 Years

 He's said that he's never experienced a major injury while flying his route, but he conceded that he's had some close calls.
-He preferred, however, not to go into great detail about them; he "doesn't dwell on them," he said.
-In speaking to AOL Jobs he brushed off any suggestion that anything about his route or longevity on the job was noteworthy.
+He preferred, however, not to go into great detail about them -- he "doesn't dwell on them," he said.
+In fact, he brushed off any suggestion that anything about his route or longevity on the job was noteworthy.
 "We're just like any rural carriers who make their postal deliveries by car, except we fly," he said.

 'Everyone Knows Ray'

-Arnold did say the job of delivering mail to people living in "the Frank" has led him to striking up friendships along his route that other postal workers may not be as likely to enjoy.
+Arnold did say the job of delivering mail to people living in "the Frank" has led him to strike up friendships along his route that other postal workers may not be as likely to enjoy.
 "We're the only contact many of these people have," he said, referring to a group of Idaho residents that includes lodge owners, U.S. Forest Service employees, and academic researchers studying wilderness areas, according to Arnold's tally.
-"They're all great friends," Arnold said; he even just attended a 50th birthday party for one the area residents.
+He even just attended a 50th birthday party for one the area residents.

 And while many in the region don't even own a telephone, "everyone in the area knows about Ray," according to Joe Sturla, a 66-year-old insurance consultant who owns a summer home in McCall, Idaho, which is located five miles outside the entrance to wilderness area.
 Sturla, whose permanent residence is in Petaluma, Calif., is currently working on a documentary about Arnold.
 "One day this job won't exist.
 So it's nice to commemorate his job, which if you think about it is quite romantic -- weaving through the mountains to deliver mail," he said.